What Eating an Entire Pint of Ice Cream Does to Your Body

 Your Brain Will Be Foggier

-If you've ever treated yourself to a cup of ice cream in an attempt to beat the 3 p.m. slump, you likely caused more harm than good—and not just to your waistline.
-Not only does a cup of vanilla can have up to 10 grams of artery-clogging saturated fat and 28 grams of sugar but multiple studies have found that saturated fat and sugar-rich diets can diminish cognitive skills and verbal memory.
-And that's just a cup of ice cream; imagine what a whole pint will do!
+If you’ve ever treated yourself to a cup of ice cream in an attempt to beat the 3 p.m. slump, you likely caused more harm than good—and not just to your waistline.
+Not only does a cup of vanilla can have up to 10 grams of artery-clogging saturated fat and 28 grams of sugar, but an extensive review in the journal Nutrients found that saturated fat and sugar-rich diets can diminish cognitive skills and memory.
+And that’s just a cup of ice cream; imagine what a whole pint will do!
 There is a lot of added sugar in ice cream, which can lead to you feeling spacey after consumption, says Clark.
-Find out What Happens to Your Body When You Eat Sugar.

 You’ll Feel Sluggish

-As mentioned above, you're body takes awhile to fully digest a pint of ice cream.
+As mentioned above, your body takes a while to fully digest a pint of ice cream.
 (Blame it on the high fat content.)
-Therefore, you'll feel a little bloated after consumption.
-Avoid these 35 Things That Make You Bloat to keep yourself from looking and feeling puffier than you actually are!
+Therefore, you’ll feel a little bloated after consumption.
+Avoid these bloat-inducing foods and habits to keep yourself from looking and feeling puffier than you actually are!

 You Definitely Won’t Feel Energized